mysteryx93/AviSynthShader/README.md

 upscalecommand: An upscaling command that must contain offset-correction.
 Ex: """nnedi3_rpow2(2, cshift="Spline16Resize")"""

 folder: The folder containing .cso files, ending with '/'.
 Leave empty to use default folder.

+convert: Whether to call ConvertToFloat and ConvertFromFloat() within the shader.
+Set to false if input is already converted.
+Default=true.

+#### Super-xBR(input, edgeStrength, weight, thirdPass, folder, convert)

+In Shaders\Super-xBR\super-xbr.avsi.
+Thanks to Shiandow for writing this great code!

+Doubles the size of the image.
+Produces a sharp result, but with severe ringing.

+Supported video formats: YV12, YV24, RGB24 and RGB32.

+Arguments:

+edgeStrength: Value between 0 and 5 specifying the strength.
+Default=1.

+weight: Value between 0 and 1.5 specifying the weight.
+Default=1.

+thirdPass: Whether to run a 3rd pass.
+Default=true.

+folder: The folder containing .cso files, ending with '/'.
+Leave empty to use default folder.

+convert: Whether to call ConvertToFloat and ConvertFromFloat() within the shader.
+Set to false if input is already converted.
+Default=true.

 Shiandow provides many other HLSL shaders available here that can be integrated into AviSynth.